nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction

-Love the adrenaline rush you get when you check an item off your to-do list, but too busy to actually make one?
-Use Doist today, and feel more organised than ever before!
+Do you love the adrenaline rush you get when you check an item off your to-do list, but are you too busy to actually make one?
+Use Doist today, be a Doist and feel more organised than ever before!

 Doist is the comprehensive tool to help you in all your planning.
 It allows you to key in, sort, tag, set reminders and even search for your tasks and events so that you can focus on getting things done.
 Your hands never need to leave the keyboard with our command-line input interface, and our easy-to-use UI will keep you coming back for more.
 Once you are a Doist, there's no looking back.